Seven Years in Tibet (1997 film): Comparisons between the film and the book

 The film has a number of significant differences from the book.
 At the beginning of the film, Harrer, who notably climbed the north face of the Eiger in 1938, is hailed as a "German hero", and replies: "Thank you, but I'm Austrian."
 To have said that in 1939 would have been extremely bold, since Austria had been part of Greater Germany since the Anschluss of April 1938.
 In the book, Harrer says nothing about any such remark.
 Additionally, during the scene at the train station, Harrer appears hostile to the Nazi Party, taking the Nazi flag with reluctance.
-The real-life Heinrich Harrer was in fact a Nazi Schutzstaffel NCO, and stated in his 1938 book that as a member of the German Alpine Association: "We climbed up the North Face of Eiger over the summit and up to our führer."
+The real-life Heinrich Harrer was in fact a Nazi SS Schutzstaffel NCO, and stated in his 1938 book that as a member of the German Alpine Association: "We climbed up the North Face of Eiger over the summit and up to our führer."

 The film makes Harrer's son a key theme, but in the book, Harrer does not mention his wife or son.
-He had in fact been married and divorced, as the film shows, but his ex-wife's new husband was killed during the war and Harrer's son was raised by his ex-wife's mother.
+He had, in fact, been married and divorced, as the film shows, but his ex-wife's new husband was killed during the war and Harrer's son was raised by his ex-wife's mother.
 In his autobiography, Harrer gives details of his contact with his son, but nothing to support what the film shows.
 In the book, Harrer says there was little to tie him to his home as one of the reasons for staying in Tibet and not returning to Europe.

-The pre-invasion visit of Chinese Communist negotiators to Lhasa, arriving at an airfield constructed by Tibetans, and their departure for China after a brief conference with their Tibetan counterparts—including the desecration of the sand mandala as well as the "religion is poison" remark as depicted in the film, do not occur in the book or in any of the numerous histories that have been written about the matter.
-China's destruction of several thousand Tibetan temples and monasteries and Tibetan Buddhist texts occurred during the Chinese Cultural Revolution (1966–76).
+The pre-invasion visit of Chinese Communist negotiators to Lhasa, arriving at an airfield constructed by Tibetans, and their departure for China after a brief conference with their Tibetan counterparts—including the desecration of the sand mandala as well as the "religion is poison" remark, as depicted in the film—do not occur in the book or other historical accounts.

 There was no air link until Lhasa Gonggar Airport was constructed in 1956—when the Dalai Lama visited Beijing in 1954, he used the still-incomplete road system.

 The whole sequence of negotiations and the installation of the Dalai Lama as ruler are out of sequence.
 Tenzin Gyatso, 14th Dalai Lama was enthroned as the temporal leader of Tibet on 17 November 1950.
 After the Chinese crossed the Jinsha River and defeated the Tibetan army in October 1950, a Tibetan delegation was sent to Beijing and agreed on the Seventeen Point Agreement for the Peaceful Liberation of Tibet.
 Meanwhile, the Dalai Lama left Lhasa and took refuge on the border with India and Sikkim.
 The Dalai Lama disliked the agreement.
 He returned to Lhasa, and for several years tried to work within its terms.